 The father of a newborn baby is entitled to 10 days of temporary parental benefit, known as 'father days', in connection with the child's birth.
 If the child is adopted, the parents are entitled to five days each.

 A woman with a physically demanding job who cannot carry out her duties towards the end of her pregnancy may receive pregnancy benefit.
 In addition, a woman who is not allowed to perform her ordinary work due to risks in the working environment may receive pregnancy benefit.

-Children who have a deceased parent may receive a child pension.
-The child pension compensates part of the support that was contributed by the deceased parent.
-If the child receives a low, or no child pension, he or she may also receive a surviving children's allowance.
+A child who has a deceased parent may receive a child pension.
+The child pension compensates for part of the support that was contributed by the deceased parent.
+If the child receives a low, or no, child pension, he or she may also receive a surviving children's allowance.

 Pension rights for childcare years